arXiv/arxiv-docs/source/help/registerhelp.md

 To begin registration, visit the [registration form](https://arxiv.org/user/register).
 First, we will ask for your e-mail and you will get to pick a user name and password.
 Your user name must be unique and cannot be changed.
-It is for internal purposes only and does not display to the public.
 Recommendations for arXiv password:

     8 characters or more in length